osmose-qa/osmose-backend/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via an issue on github if you want to change the core.

-Feel free to make direct pull request for fix.
+Feel free to submit pull requests directly for fixes.

 For new analyzers, please open an issue first to discuss the aim before submitting a PR.
 PRs introducing new analyzers without a prior issue will not